 Upon completion of this course, you will be able to:

-- Explain the basic principles, procedures and steps in EIA & SEA and their integration in the planning process
+- Explain the basic principles, procedures and steps in EIA and SEA and their integration in the planning process

 - Generally understand a semi-arid rangelands ecosystem, including food security but also human impact.